KKBOX/spark-deployer/README.md

 ### How do I upgrade the config to new version of spark-deployer?
 Use `sparkBuildConfig default from default` to build a new config based on settings in old one.
 If this doesn't work or you don't mind rebuilding one from scratch, it's recommended to directly create a new config by `sparkBuildConfig`.

+## How to contribute
+* Please report issue or ask on gitter if you meet any problem.
+* Pull requests are welcome.